kokiueno/UENOKOKI/README.md

 <h3 align="center">A passionate Data Scientist from Japan</h3>

 - 🎓  I currently conduct research at **Computational Intelligence Laboratory**, TTI（Toyota Technological Institute）, Japan
-- 💻 I have learned **Python, R, Stan, SQL, VBA, C, ML Flow, Azure(DevOps), Matlab, Simulink, logisim, PowerBI, LaTeX**
+- 🌱  I worked at Toyota Motor Company, AT&S, AVILEN as a **data scientist**
+- 💬  Contact me if you have any questions; [LinkedIn](https://www.linkedin.com/in/koki-ueno-142b47281)

 <h3 align="left">Languages and Tools:</h3>
 &nbsp;